• Skip to primary navigation

 Baking with tea

-If you follow One Hot Oven you know I drink a lot of tea.
-It's not unusual to see a cup of hot tea in my pictures.
+If you follow One Hot Oven, you know I drink a lot of tea.
+Seeing a cup of hot tea in my pictures is not unusual.
 After all, tea goes so well with desserts.
-Today's recipe features Rey's Chai from Snapdragon and Thistle.
-Not only can you drink tea but using loose leaf tea in cooking and baking infuses a deliciously subtle flavor to your recipe.
+Not only can you drink tea, but using loose-leaf tea in cooking and baking infuses a deliciously subtle flavor to your recipe.

 Two of my favorite recipes using tea are Golden Brown Raised Buttermilk Waffles with Tea Infused Maple Syrup and Orange Oat Tea Biscuits.